And beginning with Moses and all the Prophets, [Jesus] explained to them what

 Expository preaching is the communication of a biblical concept, derived from and transmitted through a historical, grammatical, and literary study of a passage in its context, which the Holy Spirit first applies to the personality and experience of the preacher, then through him to his hearers.” ~ Haddon W. Robinson, Biblical Preaching: The Development and Delivery of Expository Messages, 20

 Although not the only way to study the Bible, exposition of the Scriptures is helpful for nurturing comparable long-term spiritual growth.
 As we work consecutively through a Bible book or section of text, deriving our direction from exegesis of the ideas presented in each text, we are led to think about and be convicted by truths we might not otherwise consider.
-And as we explore more of the biblical documents over time, the benefits accumulate to increase our growth in grace and knowledge (cf. 2 Peter 3:18).
+And as we explore more of the biblical writings over time, the benefits accumulate to increase our growth in grace and knowledge (cf. 2 Peter 3:18).

-My hope for Opening the Scriptures is that over time these smaller portions will become a helpful collection of background studies and explanations that will lead to better understanding and practice of the Bible's teachings.
+My hope for Opening the Scriptures is that over time these smaller portions will become a helpful collection of studies and explanations that lead to better understanding and practice of the Bible's teachings.

 Look for new issues twice a month from January through October and once a month in November & December.
 Each single-article issue will take about 5-8 minutes to read (based on average reading time).

 Although not the only way to study the Bible, exposition of the Scriptures is helpful for nurturing comparable long-term spiritual growth.
 As we work consecutively through a Bible book or section of text, deriving our direction from exegesis of the ideas presented in each text, we are led to think about and be convicted by truths we might not otherwise consider.
-And as we explore more of the biblical documents over time, the benefits accumulate to increase our growth in grace and knowledge (cf. 2 Peter 3:18).
+And as we explore more of the biblical writings over time, the benefits accumulate to increase our growth in grace and knowledge (cf. 2 Peter 3:18).

-My hope for Opening the Scriptures is that over time these smaller portions will become a helpful collection of background studies and explanations that will lead to better understanding and practice of the Bible's teachings.
+My hope for Opening the Scriptures is that over time these smaller portions will become a helpful collection of studies and explanations that lead to better understanding and practice of the Bible's teachings.

 Look for new issues twice a month from January through October and once a month in November & December.
 Each single-article issue will take about 5-8 minutes to read (based on average reading time).